The San José State University Research Foundation provides a competitive benefits

 50%-time and are expected to exceed six-months.

-are eligible for medical insurance.
-Coverage goes into effect on
+months, are eligible for medical insurance.
+Coverage goes into effect on the first day of the month

-- Project employees, scheduled to work at least 50% time, with
+- Benefited employees, scheduled to work at least 50% time, with

 an appointment expected to equal or exceed six months duration